dwongdev/leettools/README.md

 * extract : Extract and store structured data for given schema. [📖](https://leettools-dev.github.io/Flow/extract)
 * opinions: Generate sentiment analysis and facts from the search results.  [📖](https://leettools-dev.github.io/Flow/opinions)

+We are in the process of implementing a full-automated flow generation pipeline that allows users to generate their own customized flows with natural language prompts.
+Stay tuned for more updates!

 # Quick Start

 **Before you start**